raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

 The sprite is a little small at the moment.
-Previously, you may have increased a sprite's size using the `set size to`{:class="block3looks"} block, but you can also increase the size of the sprite by changing its **properties**.
+To increase the sprite's size, you can either use the `set size to`{:class="block3looks"} block, as you may have done in other projects, or you can change the sprite’s **properties**.

-Set the sprite's size to **150%**.
+Set the sprite's size to `150` (percent).

 ![image showing properties for the sprite with the size set to 150 percent](images/set-size.png)